Fitness calculator - CERG

 The Fitness Calculator

 More than six million individuals all over the world have tried our Fitness Calculator.
 American health authorities recommend our calculator over other non-exercise models to estimate how fit you really are.
-You should also test your fitness age by clicking the image below, but let us first explain what makes our calculator so special and popular.
+You should test your fitness age too, by clicking the image below, but let us first explain what makes our calculator so special and popular.